About George H. Friedman

 Mr. Friedman received a B.A. in Political Science from Queens College, and a Juris Doctor from Rutgers Law School - Newark, where he was an editor of the Law Review.
 He is admitted to the New York and New Jersey Bars and the United States Supreme Court, and is a Certified Regulatory and Compliance Professional.
 Mr. Friedman is a member of the Securities Experts Roundtable, and of several bar associations.
 He is past chair of the Committee on Alternative Dispute Resolution of the New York County Lawyers Association.
 He is a member of the Banking Advisory Committee of Bergen (NJ) Community College.

 Mr. Friedman has lectured extensively on the subject of alternative dispute resolution, and has the distinction of being one of the architects of the American Arbitration Association’s Due Process Fairness Protocols for both employment arbitration and health care dispute resolution, and assisted in creating the Consumer Due Process Protocol.
-He has published often, with articles appearing in the Securities Arbitration Commentator, where he is a member of the Board of Editors and a Contributing Legal Editor, the ABA's Dispute Resolution Magazine, the New York Law Journal, the Rutgers Law Review, and the National Law Journal.
+He has published often, with articles appearing in the Securities Arbitration Commentator, the ABA's Dispute Resolution Magazine, the New York Law Journal, the Rutgers Law Review, and the National Law Journal.
 He has blogs at Arbitration Resolution Services, Inc., the Securities Arbitration Commentator, and the World Future Society, among others.